ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/events_tutorial.md

 ### More about events

 This is only a small part of how event queues work in Mbed OS.
 The `EventQueue` and `Event` classes in the `mbed-events` library offer a lot of features that this document does not cover, including calling functions with arguments, queueing functions to be called after a delay or queueing functions to be called periodically.
-The [README of the `mbed-events` library](https://github.com/ARMmbed/mbed-os/blob/master/events/README.md)<!--why isn't this part of the docs in some way?
-I think they can include it in the doxygen, for example--> shows more ways to use events and event queues.
-To see the implementation of the events library, review [the equeue library](https://os.mbed.com/docs/development/mbed-os-api-doxy/_event_queue_8h_source.html).<!--that's a header-->
+To see the implementation of the events library, review [the equeue library](https://os.mbed.com/docs/mbed-os/v5.13/mbed-os-api-doxy/classevents_1_1_event_queue.html).